ksenia007/graphicsFinal/README.md

-# Final Project
+# Final Project: Interactions

 ## Proposal

 ### Conceptual Description
-I am interested in simple geometric images, where elements interact with other to create abstract images.
+I am interested in simple geometric images, where elements interact to create abstract images.
+Everything in our world is connected one way or another, be it through social interactions, physics or climate.
+Separately, the pattern might not be obvious, but taken together it starts to emerge.

 ### Interaction Description

 I do not plan to make interaction a central piece of my work.
-However, I plan to let user change some property of the sketch.

 ### Extension